regix1/monolithic/README.md

 ### User and Group Configuration

 - `PUID` - User ID for the cache process (default: 1000)
+  - Set to a numeric UID to match your host user
+  - Set to `www-data` to use the default www-data user without modification
 - `PGID` - Group ID for the cache process (default: 1000)
+  - Set to a numeric GID to match your host group
+  - Set to `www-data` to use the default www-data group without modification

 These are particularly useful when you need to match specific user/group permissions on your host system for the cache directories.